HAS-Tools-2023/homework-porter6553/Homework_Submissions/Weekly_Assignments/HW6/HW6.md

 # Assignment 6
 Working on pandas

+### Grade
+2/3: Good effort
+- Note you actually have until 5pm to submit your homework now so that people have time to attend my monday office hours if they have questions.
+I just pulled this Tuesday morning so I got whatever you had done by then.
+- I have posted the solution for this weeks assignment.
+Please take a look and come see me if you have any questions you would like to discuss further.
+- Also note its fine withe me if you take screenshots of tables and insert them as images into you markdown so you don't have to write out so many numbers.
+###

 ## NOTE
 I deeply underestimated myself and the amount of time this would take, its been a busy week.
 I apologize but I am turning in as much as I have done at noon, I know it will be a late penalty.
 I will keep working and keep pushing as I finish things.
 I apologize for the inconvenience.
 ## Forecast Summary